Carlos Torres, Executive Director

-Sheron D. Clark has been employed by the Pittsburgh Commission on Human Relations as a Commission Representative since February 1993.
+Sheron D. Clark joined the Pittsburgh Commission on Human Relations in February 1993, and recently completed 25 years of service.
 In this position she investigates complaints of discrimination in employment, housing, public accommodations and civil rights.
 Ms. Clark attended the University of Pittsburgh Graduate School of Public and International Affairs where she obtained a Masters of Public Administration.

 Richard D. Rogow, Commission Representative

-Richard D. Rogow, Esq. is an attorney with 25 years’ experience as an EEOC mediator with a focus on employment and civil rights disputes, family law conflicts, and construction disputes.
+Richard D. Rogow, Esq., who joined the Pittsbugh Commission on Human Relations in 2016, is an attorney with 25 years’ experience as an EEOC mediator with a focus on employment and civil rights disputes, family law conflicts, and construction disputes.
 Most recently, Mr. Rogow was Principal Director of the Pittsburgh Mediation Group, an affiliation of professional mediators, facilitators and trainers resolving conflict in areas of employment law, family law, and elder law.
 Mr. Rogow is an approved mediator for the US Federal Court, Western District of PA, the EEOC, the U.S. Postal Service, and the Transportation and Safety Administration; and is a certified Elder Care Mediator.
 Mr. Rogow received his B.A. from the University of Pittsburgh and his J.D. from Duquesne University School of Law.

 Emily F. Costello, Commission Representative

-Emily F. Costello joined the Pittsburgh Commission on Human Relations as an Investigator in March of 2017.
-She has a Bachelor's degree in Psychology with a minor in Gerontology from Shippensburg University.
+Emily F. Costello joined the Pittsburgh Commission on Human Relations in March of 2017.
+Prior to joining the PghCHR, Emily served for a year as an AmeriCorps VISTA for the Office of Sustainability under the Department of Innovation and Performance.
+Emily has a Bachelor's degree in Psychology with a minor in Gerontology from Shippensburg University.

 Cheryl San Miron, Administrative Assistant